teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 ### String heap (`"#Strings"`)

 The string heap contains a sequence of zero-terminated UTF-8 strings.
 Indices to the heap point to the first byte of a string.
 The first string is always empty.
 A string heap MAY be absent from a grammar file; in this case all indices to the string heap in the file MUST be zero.
 A string heap MUST NOT contain duplicate strings.
+Indices to the string heap MUST NOT point to the middle of a string.

 ### Blob heap (`"#Blob\0\0\0"`)